5 Reasons To Pursue a PhD at Mid or Late Career

 Full funding is available primarily in full-time, on-campus, research-based graduate programs, particularly PhD and research-based masters programs.
 I was able to receive full funding as a PhD student at Massey University and achieve my PhD without accruing any student debt.

-Reason #3: Being an experienced candidate is an advantage.
+Reason #3: Being an experienced candidate gives you a competitive advantage.

 Some people think being an older applicant puts them at a disadvantage in the PhD application process, but it’s quite the opposite.
 The biggest fear of PhD selection committees is that the students they select will not complete the 5-year degree.
 More than 40% of doctoral students don’t complete their PhD dissertation and thus, don’t graduate.